eclipse-kura/kura/docs/cloud-platform/apache-camel-integration/kura-camel-app.md

-# Camel as Kura application
+# Apache Camel&trade; as a Kura application

 As of 2.1.0 Kura provides a set of different ways to implement an application backed by Camel: